AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Experiments and the Results

-\begin{itemize}[noitemsep,nolistsep,itemindent=0pt,leftmargin=7pt] \item \textbf{Effect of Individual Components.} \textbf{Models:\ 1,\ 2,\ 3} correspond to individual component's contribution.
+\begin{itemize} \item \textbf{Effect of Individual Components.} \textbf{Models:\ 1,\ 2,\ 3} correspond to the contributions of individual components.
 We note that each component has boosted the retrieval capability compared to the baseline.
 Each component is essential to the design of cross-modal Re-ID.
 The semantic alignment induced by the unified feature learning enhances the useful information across modalities.
-The auxiliary VCA branch brings the locally informative cues, while the TCA keeps track of textual dependencies. \textbf{Models:\ 4,\ 5} also emphasise the complementary effect of various components together. \item \textbf{Effect of Unified Visual Feature Branch.} We experiment with unified visual branch by removing the global branch and keeping only the VCA based part branch.
+The VFC branch attends the locally informative cues, while the TSA keeps track of textual dependencies. \textbf{Models:\ 4,\ 5} also emphasise the complementary effect of various components together. \item \textbf{The Effect of the Unified Visual Feature Branch.} We experiment with the unified visual branch by removing the global branch and keeping only the VFC based part branch.
 It is indicated as \textbf{Unified Visual} in Table \ref{ablation}.
-We observe a performance drop of 4.58\% as compared to the proposed design.
-Separate learning branches for global and part level features complement each other in our design. \item \textbf{Effect of Single Stage versus Two Stages of Learning.} Working with cross-modal networks is also challenging in terms of the learning policy being adopted.
-As mentioned earlier, we used two stage training for network learning.
-We also test a single stage policy in which we tune all parameters together with the same initialisation setting. \textbf{Single stage} model clearly shows the difference between the two policies.
-We notice that aligning the textual branch with vision in the first stage and then training them jointly is the best strategy. \item \textbf{Design Parameters for VCA Part Branch.} We consider several parameters for designing the part-based visual feature branch as presented in Table \ref{part-design}.
-First of all, we test with separate attention networks for each strip of feature maps.
-We find that having a shared attention network helps in learning as well as reducing the number of parameters.
-It supports our idea of context sharing between image parts and signifies the connectedness of various semantic concepts across the strips, for example, a long coat covers both the upper and lower parts of the body.
-Next, we note that the global max pool helps in capturing local cues by focusing on the highest responses in each region.
-For each branch of AXM-Net, we also optimise the number of FC layers as it is critical to avoid any performance degradation and network overfitting.
-We observe from the table that having identical linear layer structure not always implies the best performing solution.
-Being a richer modality and focusing on information from the whole image, two FC layers help in the global branch to learn better representations.
-We also consider feature dropping technique~\cite{dai2019batch} to obtain robust features.
-However, we observed a decrease in Rank@1 using both batchwise random location and horizontal strip (part) drops. \end{itemize}
+We observe a performance drop of 4.58\%, as compared to the proposed design.
+It is important to extract the global feature and perform a local enhancement separately to retain the cross-modal alignment learnt by the backbone network. \item \textbf{The effect of Single Stage versus Two Stage Learning.} As mentioned earlier, we used a two stage training for network learning.
+We also test a single stage policy in which we tune all the parameters together with the same initialisation setting. \textbf{The single stage} model clearly shows the difference between the two policies.
+Hence, it is recommended to learn weakly aligned textual features beforehand to support best convergence.